Free Standard Shipping on All U.S. Orders

 Petechiae can be a sign of a serious underlying medical condition, but it’s not always a cause for concern.
 It's important to see a doctor to ensure there's nothing else going on.

-In this guide, we'll explain what petechiae is and why it occurs, and you'll also learn about the various treatment options.
+In this guide, we'll explain what petechiae are and why they occur, and you'll also learn about the various treatment options.
 Whether you're personally dealing with petechiae or are interested in eye health, we're going to answer all your questions.

-Petechiae, or purpura, resembles tiny, flat red, brown, or purple patches.
+Petechiae, or purpura, resemble tiny, flat red, brown, or purple patches.
 These spots can occur on the body and around or in the eyes, and they result from bleeding under the skin or in the mucous membranes.
+The most common areas for petechiae to develop are the arms, legs, torso, inside the mouth, and eyelids.

 You should always have a doctor examine petechiae, as they may indicate a serious health problem.
 It's better to be safe than sorry.
 A doctor can explore all of your symptoms, determine the cause, and offer treatment options.